Hadis-jamali/meal-sharing/README.md

 ## ⛏️ What I Learned :

 During the development of this project, I faced several challenges that helped me learn new skills and technologies.
-Some of the challenges I faced include building a Star component for leaving a rating for a meal, a Modal component, and a Burger Menu for mobile displays.
+Some of the challenges I faced include building a Star component for leaving a rating for a meal, a Modal component, and make it responsive.

-Through these challenges, I was able to gain a better understanding of React, CSS Modules, and Frontend Development in general.
-I also learned how to work with Express.js, KnexJS, and PostgreSQL to build a full-stack web application.
+Through these challenges, I was able to gain a better understanding of React, CSS, and Frontend Development in general.
+I also learned how to work with Express.js, KnexJS, and PostgreSQL and mySQL to build a full-stack web application.

 In addition to these technical skills, I also learned how to manage my time effectively and prioritize tasks to meet deadlines.